 Holoviews, which can be used as a high-level interface to bokeh or matplotlib, makes it easy to create complex plots in just two lines of code, and is thus addressing point 1.

 When I need to display big data, I use datashader, a library that compresses big data into an image dynamically before sending it to a bokeh plot.
 Again, bokeh and holoviews are the way to go here.

 In june 2019, the holoviz project was launched.
-The holoviz team is packaging the tools I need, and seems to share my views of how data visualization in python should evolve.
+The holoviz team is packaging the tools I need in the pyviz conda repo, and seems to share my views of how data visualization in python should evolve.
 So I'm now using holoviz as a main entry point to visualization.
 If you want to know more about this project, you can refer to their FAQ.

 import geoviews as gv import geoviews.feature as gf import xarray as xr from cartopy import crs gv.extension('bokeh')